USAFA Graduate 2nd Lt. Madison Marsh

 U.S. Air Force 2nd Lt.
-Madison Marsh, prepares for her familiarization flight at Nellis Air Force Base, Nevada, Dec.
-19, 2023.
-After graduating from U.S, Air Force Academy and becoming a commissioned officer in the U.S. Air Force, Marsh received a pilot slot and is currently deciding her career opportunities.
+Madison Marsh goes through egress training in preparation for a familiarization flight at Nellis Air Force Base, Nevada, Dec.
+18, 2023.
+Marsh is a U.S. Air Force Academy graduate and is currently working on her master’s degree from the Harvard Kennedy School through the Air Force Institute of Technology’s Civilian Institution Programs.
 (U.S. Air Force photo by William R. Lewis)

 |Date Taken: